-REFRIGERATOR/FREEZER - PORTABLE
+REFRIGERATOR/FREEZER -PORTABLE

-Your coach may be equipped with a 120-volt AC/12-volt DC portable refrigerator/freezer, which is mounted on a slide tray in a passenger side storage compartment.
+Your coach may be equipped with a 12/24volt DC Portable Refrigerator/Freezer, which is mounted on a slide tray in a passenger side storage compartment.

-To pull out the refrigerator/freezer unit for easier access, pull up on the locking mechanism (located on the bottom left) to release slide tray.
+• To extend the refrigerator/freezer unit for easier access, release the slide tray lock mechanism by lifting UP.

-• Pull the slide tray out.
+• Grasp the underside of the slide tray and extend.